TryEnlight/personal-website/README.md

 ![The main.css file](./enlight-images/css.png)

-Press Ctrl + F (this lets you do an arbitrary text search across an entire file), and search for `css±.label`.
+Press Ctrl + F (this lets you do an arbitrary text search across an entire file), and search for `.label`.

 ![The .label styles](./enlight-images/class-label.png)

-The `css±display: none` in line 146 tells the browser not to show the "Twitter" label we saw above — that's why even though the text is white in the editor, we don't see it in the resulting page.
+The `display: none` in line 146 tells the browser not to show the "Twitter" label we saw above — that's why even though the text is white in the editor, we don't see it in the resulting page.

 While we're in `main.css`, scroll to line 214.
 Here, you can see all the styles applied to the background of the page.
 On line 229, you can change the background color of the whole page.